the-real-i9/i9lyfe-server/README.md

 ### User Profile Management

+- View your profile
+- Access to other user profiles.
 - Edit your profile.
 - Manage your posts.
 - Access to saved posts.
 - Access to posts you've engaged with through likes and comments.
 - Access to posts you we're mentioned in.
-- Access to other user profiles.

 ### Networking